A Masterpiece of 18th Century English Porcelain re-discovered

 An immensely important, rare and charming porcelain head, made in the Chelsea porcelain factory, is the highlight of the next British Pottery & Porcelain auction on April 18th at Bonhams, 101 New Bond Street, London.
 Fergus Gambon, Department Director of British Ceramics at Bonhams, was moved to tears by his first sight of the work, and its significance cannot be underestimated.
 He comments, "My heart stopped.
 I knew that the only known example of the model was in The Ashmolean Museum in Oxford, regarded as a jewel in the crown of the ceramics collection there.
 No other example was recorded.
 Yet here was another.... and somehow even better.
 I was immediately struck by its radiance and beauty."

-Fergus continues, "In contrast to the colored example at Oxford, the Bonhams head has been left in the white as the potter intended.
-The unknown child's smiling face and thick, curly hair are beautifully modeled, beneath a glaze as smooth as silk.
+Fergus continues, "In contrast to the coloured example at Oxford, the Bonhams head has been left in the white as the potter intended.
+The unknown child's smiling face and thick, curly hair are beautifully modelled, beneath a glaze as smooth as silk.
 The result is a piece of sculpture of great delicacy and pathos."

 It is a product of the early period of the Chelsea factory, dating to 1748-50.
 Chelsea china is much collected and has always been expensive.
 The factory, situated just a stone's throw from the Kings Road, was amongst the earliest to produce porcelain in England and its products were aimed at the very highest levels of 18th century society.